Soccer-World-Netherlands face early reminder of bitter disappointment

 The AC Milan player was fortunate to stay on the pitch in the 2010 final after a kung-fu kick on Xabi Alonso elicited only a yellow card from referee Howard Webb.

-Kevin Strootman, rated by Van Gaal as their best player in the 2014 preliminaries, misses out after recent knee surgery and their most experienced player Rafael van der Vaart was also forced out after hurting a calf muscle last week.
+Kevin Strootman, rated by Van Gaal as their best player in the 2014 preliminaries, misses out after recent knee surgery.

 Extensive preparations have gone into the Dutch bid to win the World Cup after the bitter disappointment of yet another runners-up berth four years ago, including upgrading facilities at the Flamengo complex they will use as their base.